aseedb/CryoVesNet-Manuscript/manuscript.md

 ### CryoVesNet: Automatic Vesicle Segmentation in CryoET

-Our methodological approach to automatic segmentation in cryoET represents a significant advancement in the field.
 By utilizing a U-Net architecture trained on manually segmented tomograms and postprocessing steps, we have developed a system that can efficiently and accurately segment synaptic vesicles in tomographic datasets.
 In particular, CryoVesNet is uniquely insensitive to the missing wedge and can segment complete vesicles even if the membrane is not fully visible in the tomogram.
 The results obtained from our method, as evidenced by the Dice coefficient and other evaluation metrics, demonstrate its robustness and accuracy.